-The painstakingly handwritten minutes, the first ever taken in the Village of Forest View are still excellently preserved seventy-five years later as the Village moves forward towards celebrating its Diamond anniversary.
+These painstakingly handwritten minutes, the first ever taken in the Village of Forest View are still excellently preserved fifty years later as the Village prepares to celebrate its Golden Anniversary.

-Attorney Joseph Nosek called all ex-servicemen residing within the limits of what is now Forest View to a meeting on September 5, 1924 to discuss the incorporation of the territory.
-On December 10, 1924 an election was held for incorporation with the final tally being 46 in favor of incorporation and none against.
+Attorney Joseph Nosek called all the exservicmen residing within the limits of what is now Forest View to a meeting on September 5, 1924 to discuss the incorporation of the territory.
+On December 10, 1924 an election was held for the incorporation of the village with the final tally being 46 in favor of incorporation and none against.

-All the original village officials were ex-servicemen of World War I. Village President Joseph Nosek, Village Clerk Thomas Logan, and Trustees Alvert Charvat, Harry Fisher, William Kadlec, James Matuska, James Rychly and Stanley Wadulak were elected unanimously on January 6, 1925.
+All the original village officials were exservicemen of World War I. Village President Joseph Nosek, Village Clerk Thomas Logan, and Trustees Alvert Charvat, Harry Fisher, William Kadlec, James Matuska, James Rychly and Stanley Wadulak were elected unanimously on January 6, 1925.

-The name of Forest View was chosen for our little village because of the lovely view of the beautiful flowering bushes and prairie flowers in the forest preserve just west of the newly incorporated territory.
+The name of Forest View was chosen for the little village because of the lovely view of the beautiful flowering bushes and prairie flowers in the forest preserve just west of the newly incorporated territory.

-Despite the residents' concern for the village, Forest View did not develop as fast as was anticipated by its founders.
+Despite the residents concern for the village, Forest View did not develop as fast as was anticipated by the founders.
 Only 57 voters resided within the village and the number did not begin to grow substantially until after World War II.

 During the prohibition era Al Capone was known to conduct some of his illegal business ventures in the village.

-Shortly thereafter, the depression struck, halting the village's development.
+The people lived in fear until the imprisonment of Capone and the exit of forced suppression.
+Before Forest View could begin to recover, the depression struck, halting the village's development.
 Its citizens were unable to pay taxes or special assessments.
 The village officials worked without compensation and policemen received their pay from whatever fines they could collect.
 Even the street lights were shut off for a long period of time to relieve the village of further expense.